HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 	- **`p4_table_entries*.config`**: The table entries to offload;

 - **`testing/`**: The testing and plotting files;
+	- **`algorithms_evaluation/`**: The testing and plotting files for the final evaluation with different offloading algorithms and topologies;
-	- **`dataplane_parameters_evaluation.json`**: The testing and plotting files for the dataplane parameters evaluation where the dataplane algorithms parameters are evaluated;
+	- **`dataplane_parameters_evaluation/`**: The testing and plotting files for the dataplane parameters evaluation where the dataplane algorithms parameters are evaluated;
-	- **`experiment_configuration.json`**: The configuration files for each topology.
+	- **`experiment_configuration/`**: The configuration files for each topology.
 These files contanin configurations for the table entries offloading programa and the experiemnts's Mininet nodes;
-	- **`final_evaluation.json`**: The testing and plotting files for the final evaluation with different offloading algorithms and topologies;

 - **`utils/`**: Folder containing Python files that interact with Mininet and the P4Runtime;
 	- **`offload_table_entries.py`**: File responsbile for offloading the table entries to the swtiches according to the offloading algorithm;